ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 toc_title: Searching in Strings
 ---

-# Functions for Searching Strings {#functions-for-searching-strings}
+# Functions for Searching in Strings {#functions-for-searching-strings}

 The search is case-sensitive by default in all these functions.
 There are separate variants for case insensitive search.

+!!! note "Note"
+    Functions for [replacing](string-replace-functions.md) and [other manipulations with strings](string-functions.md) are described separately.

 ## position(haystack, needle), locate(haystack, needle) {#position}